tugceerdogan/tugceerdogan/README.md

-## Hi there :raising_hand:
+## Hi there I'm Tuğçenur Erdoğan :raising_hand:

-:bulb: I am an Electrical and Electronics Engineer.
+:bulb: I'm an Android Developer.

-:mortar_board: I just graduated.
+:mortar_board: I just graduated from the Electrical and Electronics Engineering department.

 :computer:    I am currently working on _Turkcell Technology_ as Junior Android Developer.